Overview: We’ve spent the last 2 weeks focusing on our Halloween toddler theme. We learned all about spiders, pumpkins, and Halloween.

 We also helped some spiders find their homes during our Halloween toddler theme.
 She had to match the spiders to the correct color webs.
 I have a hard time getting Sicily to do tot trays some times, and this was one of those times.
 She helped two of the spiders find their homes, but then wanted to move on to something else.
 She loved looking at the spiders and telling me what color they were though.

-We went to the pumpkin patch last week during our Fall Toddler Theme, so this week we painted it.
+We went to the pumpkin patch last week during our Fall Toddler Theme, so this week we painted our pumpkin.
 I took Sicily downstairs where we keep the paint and she chose to use yellow and blue.
 She was so proud of her pumpkin.
-And of course, we had to use both hands to paint the pumpkin!
+And of course, we had to use both hands to paint!

 We also tried to play in the pumpkin guts while Mommy carved a Jack-O-Lantern.
 She wanted nothing to do with the guts, but had every intention on eating the little pumpkins.
 Some days, she loves making messes, but other days she refuses to touch anything messy.